meeting-room-reservation-group/meeting-room-reservation-group/about.md

 permalink: /about/
 ---

 In this group we develop together a small application _Meeting Room Reservation (System)_.
-The idea is to show all small steps in blog posts, so everyone can follow all the steps needed in creating some RESTful API services.
+The idea is to show many steps in blog posts, so everyone should be able start the same or create a own project that provide RESTful API services.

 ## Project Overview